pierrebarbera/epa-ng/README.md

 ## Introduction

 `EPA-ng` is a complete rewrite of the [Evolutionary Placement Algorithm (EPA)](https://academic.oup.com/sysbio/article/60/3/291/1667010/Performance-Accuracy-and-Web-Server-for), previously implemented in [RAxML](https://github.com/stamatak/standard-RAxML).
-It uses [libpll](https://github.com/xflouris/libpll) to perform maximum likelihood-based phylogenetic placement of genetic sequences on a user-supplied reference tree and alignment.
+It uses [libpll](https://github.com/xflouris/libpll-2) and [pll-modules](https://github.com/ddarriba/pll-modules) to perform maximum likelihood-based phylogenetic placement of genetic sequences on a user-supplied reference tree and alignment.

 ### What can EPA-ng do?